-The King is furious - He doesn't even have to pronounce the death sentence - the guards know it automatically - and Haman gets his just desserts - executed on the very gallows he had intended to use for Mordecai.
+The King is furious - In the scripture text He doesn't even have to pronounce the death sentence - the guards know it automatically - we added the sentence in for some dramatic effect and additional cast participation...

+So, Haman gets his just desserts - executed on the very gallows he had intended to use for Mordecai.

-So, as was mentioned before, this is one of those stories which says a lot by not saying much - so by not specifically saying that God has intervened here, where we would certainly to expect to hear something about that...
-The story loudly proclaims that it is God at work turning everything upside down, and judging, cursing those who would curse Israel and saving His chosen people - the first have become last.
+And as was mentioned before, this is one of those stories which says a lot by not saying much.

+So by not specifically saying that God has intervened here, where we would certainly to expect to hear something about that... the story loudly proclaims that it is God at work turning everything upside down, and judging, cursing those who would curse Israel and saving His chosen people - the first have become last.